Master in Energy Efficient Building Design: Career Path

 What is the coursework like for this program?

-The coursework for a Master's degree in Energy Efficient Building Design may include a mix of lectures, seminars, and hands-on projects.
+The coursework for a Master's degree in Energy-Efficient Building Design may include lectures, seminars, and hands-on projects.
 Course topics may include sustainable design principles, energy-efficient technologies, building science, and building codes and standards.
-Some programs may also include a capstone project or internship component, which allows students to apply what they have learned in a real-world setting.
+Some programs may include a capstone project or internship component, allowing students to apply what they learned in the real world.

 Are internships or fieldwork required for this program?